FIRE Calculators in PKR: 4 Numbers You Actually Need

 Mistake 1: Static inflation forever

 Inflation regimes change.
-Review assumptions at least quarterly, and validate against official publications.
+I would check assumptions at least quarterly against official publications.

 Mistake 2: Ignoring taxes and fees

-Returns in calculators often look gross, while your actual net outcome includes taxes, management fees, and cash drag.
+Calculator returns often look gross.
+Your actual net outcome includes taxes, management fees, and cash drag.

 Mistake 3: Treating a single output as certainty

 Your target number is a moving estimate.
-Plan quality comes from periodic revision, not fixed precision.
+Plan quality comes from periodic revision, not from pretending the number is fixed.

 Link this with your savings and behavior system